Is Violin Good for Kids? 9 important qualities

 2. Self-esteem: a bigger-than-life project

-A child which is given the chance to play an instrument understands, although maybe instinctively, his or her importance.
+A child who is given the chance to play an instrument understands, although maybe instinctively, his or her importance.

-This is not only a game: the child feels that something bigger is in play.
+This is not only a game: the child feels something more significant is in play.
 It is a bigger-than-life project.
 There is a sense of trust implied here.
-The child plays an important part in the transmission of art from one generation to the following one.
+The child plays an essential part in transmitting art from one generation to the next.
 And is also at the center of a great heritage.
 Even if a young child can’t put words on it, he or she can feel it.

 What better base on which to build self-esteem?
 I mean, good, trusty self-esteem that will last for a whole life?
 This transcends where you live, and what you have.